 Her cousin Marija pipes up: it's a tragic song about lost love in untranslated Lithuanian, but we've found the English (thank you, Google!): "Good-bye to my dear flower,/ Good-bye to my good fortune,/ I see God has willed for me/ To suffer alone on this earth."

-The grandfather of the groom, Antanas Rudkus, stands up to make a speech.
+The father of the groom, Antanas Rudkus, stands up to make a speech.
 It's rather dark, because Antanas thinks he is going to die soon.

 Everyone suddenly feels gloomy, so a guest, Jokubas Szedvilas, speaks up in congratulations for the bride and groom.
 The party cheers up again.